Policy

 Specific measures for enrollment may include data that reflects credit-hours, FTE, and headcount of students taking college readiness courses.
 Data aggregated by student demographic profiles is appropriate.
 Potential indicators might identify the average credit load by semester and/or average credits earned by semester for college readiness students.

 Specific measures for academic progress may include data that reflects course completion, credit accumulation rate, retention, and persistence.
-Potential indicators might identify the percent of courses completed that were attempted, the average length of time it takes students to complete their developmental sequence; and percentage of students who completed credit milestones within an academic year.
+Potential indicators might identify: the percent of courses completed that were attempted; the average length of time it takes students to complete their developmental sequence; and percentage of students who completed credit milestones within an academic year.

 Specific measures for academic success may include data that reflects student learning outcome attainment and student performance in developmental education courses.
-Potential indicators might identify the percentage of developmental writing students completing a college-level writing course with a C or better, within four semesters after completing last developmental writing course, and the percentage of developmental math students completing a college-level math course with a C or better, within four semesters after completing last developmental math course.
+Potential indicators might identify the percentage of developmental writing students completing a college-level writing course with a C or better within four semesters after completing last developmental writing course and the percentage of developmental math students completing a college-level math course with a C or better within four semesters after completing last developmental math course.

 Specific measures for completion may include data that describes student graduation rates, completion rates, and credentials awarded.
-Potential indicators might describe the percentage of degree-seeking students who complete college readiness programming and graduated within 3 years of initial enrollment at SCC and/or the number of certificates and degrees awarded to students who have completed college readiness programming.
+Potential indicators might describe the percentage of degree-seeking students who complete college readiness programming and graduated within three (3) years of initial enrollment at SCC and/or the number of certificates and degrees awarded to students who have completed college readiness programming.

 Specific measures for deployment may include data in the measures of curriculum management and scheduling effectiveness, including breadth of courses, percentage of courses offered in multiple timeframes/formats, number of students who access courses from off-campus locations, the average number of sections per course, average enrollment per course, and average enrollment per section.

-Date of Change Description of Change Governance Unit
+Date | Description of Change |

-03-07-22 Initial Adoption Board of Trustees
+03-07-22 | Initial Adoption |

-11-07-22 Added Deployment Measure Board of Trustees
+11-07-22 | Added Deployment Measure |

-10-19-23 Reviewed, No Changes Board of Trustees
+10-19-23 | Board Reviewed, No Changes |